firdana/elk-demo/README.md

-# ELK based dashboards for
+# ELK based dashboards for my lab
 This is community supported repo providing ELK based dashboards

 ## How does it work?